tobias-/slack-appender/README.md

     ./gradlew build

-Please note that the tests will *NOT* work unless `SLACK_WEBHOOK` is set as an environment variables (or java properties/ ~/.gradle/gradle.properties).
+Please note that the tests will *NOT* work unless `SLACK_WEBHOOK` is set as an environment variables (or java property or ~/.gradle/gradle.properties).

 Releasing
 ---------